 Better yet, every letter is always spoken.
 There are no silent letters to throw you for a loop in Italian pronunciation like there are in French!

-This article will teach you the rules of Italian pronunciation, so you can get started speaking with confidence right away.
+This article will teach you the rules of Italian pronunciation so you can get started speaking this language with confidence right away.
 Once you’ve spent some time practicing pronouncing words using these rules, your mouth and your mind will start to catch onto the patterns.
 Before you know it, correct Italian pronunciation will become second nature.
 If you still need advice, book an Italian lesson with Stefano.

 Italian pronunciation of vowels